Lebanon:Operations of the Islamic Resistance on Wednesday, A...

 Allah Almighty is Truthful

-In defense of Lebanon and its people, and in response to the “Israeli” enemy’s violation of the ceasefire agreement:

-- and its ongoing shelling of villages in southern Lebanon, the Islamic Resistance fighters targeted at 11:00 a.m., a newly established “Israeli” army artillery position in the town of Bayada with an offensive drone.
-Flames were seen erupting from one of the rooms of the fire direction center.

-- and the targeting of a car in the village of At-Tiri with a hostile drone strike, the Islamic Resistance fighters targeted at 6:00 p.m., a command Humvee belonging to the Israeli army in the village of Qantara, with an offensive drone, scoring a direct hit.
+- and in response to the “Israeli” enemy violating the ceasefire and its attacks on villages and the demolition of homes in southern Lebanon, the Islamic Resistance fighters targeted at 5:00 p.m., two Merkava tanks in the village of Qantara, with two offensive drones, scoring a confirmed hit.

 {And victory comes only from Allah – the Almighty, All-Wise.}